-Multiple pictures can be selected at once using the usual Windows method of [Ctrl] and [Shift] clicking.
-Use the [Ctrl+A] shortcut to select all pictures at once.
-When multiple pictures are selected, you can right-click over any of the selected pictures or use the Queue menu to change the RAW conversion settings for all of them at once and to add all selected pictures to the queue.
+Multiple pictures can be selected at once using the usual Windows methods of [Ctrl] and [Shift] clicking.
+Use the [Ctrl+A] keyboard shortcut to select all pictures at once.
+To batch-edit selected pictures' RAW conversion settings, right-click on one of their thumbnails and use the menu that appears, or use the Settings menu.

-The right-click menu commands are:
+The right-click menu items are:

-- Add to Queue adds all selected pictures to the processing queue - Remove from Queue removes all selected pictures from the queue - · Increase Priority puts the selected pictures in second place in the queue - Paste Default Settings resets the settings stored for the picture back to their defaults - · Paste Current Settings sets the settings for the currently active picture into all selected pictures - · Paste Settings from Clipboard pastes the settings in the Clipboard into the selected pictures - Remove from List completely removes the selected pictures from the list of pictures in the thumbnails column
+- Paste Default Settings resets the settings the picture back to their defaults - Paste Current Settings sets the currently active picture's settings for all selected pictures - Paste Settings from Clipboard pastes the settings in the Clipboard into the selected pictures - Remove from List completely removes the selected pictures from the list on the left